History of the department

-During S.A.Grebinsky’s period the research works on environmental physiology, the effect of the natural conditions of Kazakhstan on physiological and biochemical indices of plant growth were conducted.
+During S.A.Grebinsky’s period the research works on environmental physiology, the effect of the natural conditions of Kazakhstan on physiological and biochemical indicators of plant growth were conducted.

-In 1965, the graduates of the Department of Biophysics, Moscow State University, PhD, Assist.
-Prof. Eltai Merhaydarovich Karabayev and Victoria L. Chiu came to the Department of Plant Physiology and Biochemistry.
+In 1965, the graduates of the Department of Biophysics of Moscow State University, PhD, Assist.
+Prof. Eltai Merhaydarovich Karabayev and candidate of biological sciences, associate professor of the department Victoria Lvovna Tszyu came to the Department of Plant Physiology and Biochemistry.

-On October 8, 1971, according to the order of the Minister of Higher and Specialized Secondary Education of the Kazakh SSR №980 was issued Order №650 "On the division of the Department of Physiology and Biochemistry into two separate departments: Plant Physiology and Biochemistry and Microbiology."
+On October 8, 1971, according to the order No.980 of the Minister of Higher and Specialized Secondary Education of the Kazakh SSR, the leadership of the University issued the Order №650 "On the division of the Department of Physiology and Biochemistry into two separate departments: Physiology and Biochemistry of Plant and Microbiology."

-Acting Head of the Department of Microbiology were assigned to the corresponding member.
-NAS RK, Professor Peter A. Bulanov - scientist, whose name is associated a new direction in the Republic - research and study of producers of antibiotics, the author of one of the first textbooks on microbiology.
+The duties of the head of the department of microbiology were assigned to the corresponding member of NAS of RK, professor Peter Aleksandrovich Bulanov - a scientist, whose name is associated with a new direction in the Republic - search and study of producers of antibiotics, the author of one of the first domestic textbooks on microbiology.

 In 1972, the head of the department of microbiology on a competitive basis, was elected corresponding member of the National Academy of Sciences of Kazakhstan, Ph.D., Prof. Maya Hazhetdinovna Shigaeva and from that time the faculty involved in the implementation of state budget theme "Selection of microorganisms, producers of biologically active substances for the food industry and agriculture of Kazakhstan", which was part of the research plan of the Institute of Microbiology and Virology, Academy of Sciences of the Kazakh SSR.
 Studies conducted on the subject, were aimed at obtaining highly Streptomyces strains, producers of new antibiotics, propionic acid bacteria, feed and wine yeast.